-The James Zadroga 9/11 Health & Compensation Act of 2010 established the World Trade Center (WTC) Health Program (in addition to the 9/11 Victim Compensation Fund).
-When the program was reauthorized by Congress in 2015, it provided that those exposed to 9/11 disaster dust and toxins will receive medical monitoring and treatment services for both physical and mental 9/11-related injuries through 2090 at no cost to the responder or victim.
-The Zadroga Reauthorization Act essentially guarantees 9/11 responders, clean-up and recovery workers, downtown office workers and downtown residents free medical care for 9/11 related conditions for life at world class health institutions.
+The Zadroga Act of 2010 established the World Trade Center Health Program (WTCHP) (in addition to the 9/11 Victim Compensation Fund).
+When the WTCHP was reauthorized by Congress in 2015, it stated that those who were exposed to dust and toxins on September 11, 2001 and the months following would receive medical monitoring and treatment services for both physical and mental 9/11-related injuries through 2090, at no cost to the responder or survivor (e.g., area resident, Lower Manhattan worker, or student).

-The WTC Health Program consists of a Responder Program (for rescue and recovery workers, including more than 15,000 New York City firefighters) and a Survivor Program (for those who lived, worked or went to school in lower Manhattan on 9/11).
-See the 9/11 WTCHP Responder application here.
-See the 9/11 WTCHP Survivor Application here.
-If you have questions about enrolling in the WTC Health Program, please call us today at 1-855-WTC-INFO (1-855-982-4636).
+The WTC Health Program consists of a Responder Program (for rescue and recovery workers and volunteers, which include more than 15,000 New York City firefighters) and a Survivor Program (for those who lived, worked, or went to school in Lower Manhattan on 9/11).
+See the WTCHP applications for NYC Responders, FDNY Responders, NYC Survivors, and Pentagon/Shanksville Responders here.
+If you have questions about enrolling in the WTC Health Program, please call us today at 1-855-WTC-INFO.

-- An individual, including current and former Federal employees, who worked or volunteered onsite in rescue, recovery, demolition, debris cleanup or related support services in lower Manhattan (south of Canal St), the Staten Island Landfill, or the barge loading piers;
+- An individual, including current and former Federal employees, who worked or volunteered onsite in rescue, recovery, demolition, debris cleanup or related support services in Lower Manhattan (south of Canal St.), the Fresh Kills Landfill on Staten Island, or the barge loading piers;

-- A member of the Police Department of New York City (active or retired) or a member of the Port Authority Police of the Port Authority of New York and New Jersey (active or retired) who participated onsite in rescue, recovery, debris cleanup, or related services in lower Manhattan (south of Canal St), including Ground Zero, the Staten Island Landfill, or the barge loading piers;
+- A member of the Police Department of New York City (active or retired) or a member of the Port Authority Police of the Port Authority of New York and New Jersey (active or retired) who participated onsite in rescue, recovery, debris cleanup, or related services in Lower Manhattan (south of Canal St.), including Ground Zero, the Fresh Kills Landfill on Staten Island, or the barge loading piers;

 - An employee of the Office of the Chief Medical Examiner of New York City involved in the examination and handling of human remains from the World Trade Center attacks, or other morgue worker who performed similar post-September 11 functions for such Office staff;